UU-ER/AdOpT-NET0/docs/source/DataManagement.rst

 Input Data Management
 -----------------------
-Input data management works with the class ``src.data_management.data_handling.DataHandle`` class.
+Input data management works with the class ``src.data_management.handle_input_data.DataHandle`` class.
 It lets you import and manage input data.
 The module ``src.data_management.create_templates`` contains functions creating empty templates for specifiying the system topology and network.
 The module ``src.data_management.import_functions`` contains functions importing data from external sources.

+Input data can be clustered to reduce the spatial resolution.
+This can be done using a k-means algorithm that is provided in the subclass ``src.data_management.handle_input_data.ClusteredDataHandle``.
+See also below for example usage.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1

     data_management/CreateTemplates
     data_management/DataHandle